farcasterxyz/hub-monorepo/CONTRIBUTING.md

 - Opening issues or adding details to existing issues
 - Fixing bugs in the code
-- Making tests or the ci builds faster
+- Making tests or the CI builds faster
 - Improving the documentation
 - Keeping packages up-to-date
 - Proposing and implementing new features